-Salem may be the largest in the Willamette Valley, but you don't need to travel far to experience its deep roots as an agricultural hub in the region.
+Salem may be the largest city in the Willamette Valley, but you don't need to travel far to experience its deep roots as an agricultural hub in the region.
 Just outside the city, for instance, you'll find orchards growing apples and peaches, rolling hillsides covered in wine grapes, fields of juicy berries, and farms that provide fresh, seasonal produce to local restaurants.

 Willamette Valley Vineyards hosts a popular tasting room just south of Salem.